Skip to content

 <output-format>

-Specific formatting requirements for the output
+Specific formatting requirements or structure for the output

 </output-format>